jahangir842/azure-notes/10-app-service.md

-Here are detailed notes about Azure App Service, including its features, benefits, and a lab for hands-on experience.

 ### **Azure App Service Overview**

 Azure App Service is a fully managed platform for building, deploying, and scaling web applications, APIs, and mobile backends.
 It supports multiple programming languages and frameworks, including .NET, Java, Node.js, Python, and PHP.